mautic/developer-documentation-new/docs/components/categories.rst

 .. vale on

-There is no need to add custom routes for Categories.
-However, when generating a URL to the Plugin's Category list, use the following code:
+There is no need to add custom routes for Categories, however, when generating a URL to the Plugin's Category list, use the following code:

 .. code-block:: php